AlexJReid/blog/content/posts/druid-cdc/index.md

 The Druid events are written to a Kinesis stream which is consumed by Druid.
 Changes are reflected within a few seconds.
 The realtime ingestion rolls up the events by the hour and a later batch job rolls up to a day.

 ## Conclusion
-The approach was proven by ingesting around **twelve million** events were ingested using a single data node Druid cluster running on an `r6gd.xlarge` instance.
+The approach was proven by ingesting around **twelve million** events with a single data node Druid cluster running on an `r6gd.xlarge` instance.
 Storage footprint was around **350MB** including five string dimensions.
 Query performance is consistently in low double digit milliseconds without cache.

 **This very simple pattern provides a flexible, high performance data source that allows counts to be split and filtered by the included dimensions.
 As Druid's segments are immutable and stored on S3, additional historical nodes can be added trivially in order to scale reads.
 The only code required is that of the Lambda function to convert CDC events into Druid events.**